Table of Contents

 Bipolar disorder.
 Individuals with bipolar disorder often fear taking the medications.
 They may complain that the drugs make them feel “flat” and they may not be ready to give up the manic episodes, as some patients enjoy them.

 Schizophrenia.
 Individuals with schizophrenia often fall into the category of anosognosia, or a lack of awareness that they have a need for treatment at all.
 They may not recognize that they have a problem, as they often are divorced from reality.

 When there is a Need for More Intensive Treatment Intervention

 If the individual continues to resist treatment adherence and their symptoms worsen, it is appropriate to consider a higher level of care.
-This becomes evident when the individual is struggling to perform even basic functions, has become isolated, has developed a co-occurring substance use disorder, or is vulnerable to exploitation, abuse, or suicide.
+This becomes evident when the individual is struggling to perform even basic functions, has become isolated, or is vulnerable to exploitation, abuse, or suicide.
 Residential treatment provides the more intensive and targeted treatment protocols within a safe, structured setting.

 Residential treatment encompasses the following interventions: